NextronSystems/thor-util-manual/usage/diagnostics.rst

 Get diagnostics of a running THOR scan
 --------------------------------------

-The preferred method of collecting THOR diagnostics is to run THOR Util's diagnostics command directly when the issue is occurring.
+The generally preferred method of collecting THOR diagnostics is to run THOR Util's diagnostics command directly when the issue is occurring.

 .. code:: none